LingoQ: Bridging the Gap between EFL Learning and Work through AI-Generated Work-Related Quizzes: Introduction

 \section{Introduction}

-In the global economy, where online resources are predominantly in English, information workers who are not native English speakers often need English proficiency for their jobs.
+In the global economy, where online resources are predominantly in English, information workers\footnote{In this work, we use the term \textit{information worker} to refer to workers whose primary job role involves gathering, synthesizing, and producing new information~\cite{kuhlthau1999role}.
+In this paper, we will use the term `workers' to specifically refer to information workers.} who are not native English speakers often need English proficiency for their jobs.
 This requirement includes understanding English texts used in papers, articles, and reports, as well as the ability to communicate via email.
-To enhance their English skills, information workers\footnote{In this work, we use the term \textit{information worker} to refer to workers whose primary job role involves gathering, synthesizing, and producing new information~\cite{kuhlthau1999role}.
-In this paper, we will use the term `workers' to specifically refer to information workers. } frequently engage in self-directed language learning using mobile applications like Duolingo~\cite{duolingo}, Babbel~\cite{babbel}, Memrise~\cite{memrise}, and RosettaStone~\cite{rosettastone} that offers access to learning anytime, anywhere through mobile phones~\cite{viberg2012mobile}.
-These mobile apps offer access to learning anytime, anywhere through mobile phones~\cite{viberg2012mobile}, and make language learning engaging using gamification~\cite {shortt2023gamification}.
+To enhance their English proficiency, information workers frequently engage in self-directed language learning using mobile applications like Duolingo~\cite{duolingo}, Babbel~\cite{babbel}, Memrise~\cite{memrise}, and RosettaStone~\cite{rosettastone} that offers access to learning anytime, anywhere through mobile phones~\cite{viberg2012mobile}.
 However, the mobile language learning apps often create study materials from generic situations like traveling or business meetings, limiting the depth and practical relevance of vocabulary and conversational skills.
 Such questions, based on ordinary scenarios, make it difficult to acquire the English skills needed for work-related tasks directly.
 For example, a programmer requiring English for API documentation gains little from fill-in-the-blank questions about family composition or reading comprehension exercises on threats to coral reefs in the Pacific Ocean.